Percapio/signINsignOUT/README.md

 ### Complete Start App

-While you are here, finish the *start_app* function by adding a *Clear* button check to clear the input screen, and *enter* key check on the *Submit* conditional statement.
+While you are here, finish the *start_app* function by adding additional features such as *Clear* and *enter* key checks.
 ```
 elif button == 'Clear':
     element = window.FindElement('input_box')